 This article has been compiled from “You have a business plan.
-What’s your retirement plan?” and “Your business exit strategy,” both featured in Perspectives Volume 1, Issue 3, Spring 2012 (page 6 and page 48).
+What’s your retirement plan?” and “Your business exit strategy,” both featured in Perspectives Volume 1, Issue 3, Spring 2012.

 If you’re an owner of one of Canada’s 1.2 million employer businesses,1 you likely have a deep understanding of and appreciation for the significant time and resources that go into starting, growing and preserving a successful business, especially if you’ve built the company from the ground up.
 And regardless of whether you are in the earlier phases with your business or it’s well into maturity, you may also relate to the fact that many business owners devote the majority of their attention to the day-to-day operations and activities related to the company.
 At the same time, however, it’s also crucial to clearly define a long-term path, for yourself, for your family and for the business itself.
 This is especially true given the fact that in the coming years and decades, many Canadian businesses will see a shift in ownership, as almost two-thirds of small- and medium-sized enterprise (SME) owners are over age 50.2 With retirement and succession on the horizon for so many business owners, it’s important to recognize that it’s never too early to start thinking about and planning for retirement and an eventual exit from a business.
 By carving out appropriate plans in this regard as much in advance as possible, business owners can help ensure their intentions and visions for the future, both personal and business-related, are realized.

 Making retirement plans as a business owner